aureus123/catalogs/results/README.md

 - table_mag_*.csv = table with magnitude errors found
 - findings.odt = open-office document with other minor results

-There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor) and PPM/CD/CPD.
+There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor) and PPM/CD/CPD/SAO/HD (the latter two are taken from identifications in the PPM catalog).

 Below some experiments are reported.